GeneCloud1485/Drama-in-History/docs/2_actors/your_actor.md

 Strength is the positive consequence of events or dramatic situations, the experience of which will positive impact future interactions of this nature.

+Each can contribute dice to a pool, a scar will contribute nPd penalties and strengths will contribue nBd base dice.

 # Dramatic Passions
 Dramatic passions are deeply held, sometimes are overwhelming and always core to a person's actions.
 Gaining a dramatic passion is usually the result of an event, situation or consequence of role playing.
 A person can have **up to** THREE different dramatic passions, each is rated as a Passion (2D), Strong Passion (3D) or an Intense Passion (4D).